Updated Workflow for Module Resource Lists within the Academic Approval Process – Effective May 2017

 10. SN Librarian to review the Reading List software after a further period (two months) to ensure that links to print and eResources purchased since the list was created are in now in place.

-In order to encourage the use of existing resources, the prioritising of eResources on reading lists, and to save time in entering resource details, training will be given to enable module leaders to create their lists from scratch on Talis Aspire.
+In order to encourage the use of existing resources, the prioritising of eResources on Resource Lists, and to save time in entering resource details, training will be given to enable module leaders to create their lists from scratch on Talis Aspire.

 Reading List Core Text Changes between Approval Events